 Including women, and people with diverse backgrounds on the board of directors is an important aspect of Corporate Social Responsibility (CSR) and the social sustainability of an organization.
 This is because a more diverse top management will be able to take better decisions.

 Social sustainability is important because it helps us to live, work and play in a just and fair society.
+Hopefully those social pillar of sustainability examples helped you to better understand this fundamental principle.

 Together with human, economic, and environmental sustainability, social sustainability is one of the 4 pillars of sustainability.
 That’s why achieving social sustainability and knowing great examples of how to implement it is so important: without it, we would not be able to get sustainable development!